philzook58/philzook58.github.io/_posts/2018-07-04-pytorch-trajectory-optimization-part-2-work-progress.markdown

 http://stanford.edu/class/ee364b/lectures/subgrad_method_notes.pdf

 The idea is that if you know the optimal value you're trying to achieve, that gives you a scale of gradient to work with.
 Not as good as a hessian maybe, but it's somethin'.
-If you use a gradient step of $latex x + (f-f*)\frac{\nabla f}{|\nabla f|^2}$ it at least has the same units as x and not f/x.
+If you use a gradient step of $ x + (f-f*)\frac{\nabla f}{\|\nabla f\|^2}$ it at least has the same units as x and not f/x.
 In some simple models of f, this might be exactly the step size you'd need.
 If you know you're far away from optimal, you should be taking some big step sizes.

 The Polyak step length has not been useful so far.
 Interesting idea though.